 This mask for the legs is excellent for very sensitive or dry skin that has broken out in blackheads due to abrasions from shaving or sores due to chronic dermatitis.
 Very few people react to either rose hip oil or rose clay, which are two very natural substances with strong antibacterial and anti-fungal properties.
 Rose clay is a detoxifier that pulls poisons, dead skin cells and old hard comedones out of the skin pores on your legs.
 Rose hip oil contains Vitamin E and Vitamin A, which helps heal the skin.
 It is also very rich in Vitamin C, which helps speed the healing of traumatized pores.
 All three vitamins also help cell repair to happen quickly.
 Both Rose clay and rose hip powder are humectants, meaning that they draw water from the air to the skin to help keep it healthy and moisturized.

-- 1Mix together two cups of rose clay powder, with two cups warm water and blend the two ingredients together into a thick paste.You can also blend this mixture into a paste in a blender.
+- 1You can also blend this mixture into a paste in a blender.
 Two cups of each ingredient should be enough of the rose clay mixture to do both legs.
 Note that you can always make more or less as needed, as long as you equal parts of water and clay.
 Rose clay is available in many cosmetic supply stores, craft supply stores, cosmetic outlets and also at some drug stores.
-It is generally sold unmixed, as a powder, in a pouch or in a plastic or a glass jar.Advertisement
+It is generally sold unmixed, as a powder, in a pouch or in a plastic or a glass jar.Mix together two cups of rose clay powder, with two cups warm water and blend the two ingredients together into a thick paste.Advertisement

-- 2Prepare an area where you will apply the mask.As it can be a bit messy you might want to apply it while sitting on the edge of a bathtub or while you are outdoors.
+- 2As it can be a bit messy you might want to apply it while sitting on the edge of a bathtub or while you are outdoors.
 If you decide to apply it outdoors, keep in mind that rose clay can easily be rinsed off with a garden hose and that the ingredients are beneficial for a lawn or garden.
-You can also apply the mask over a basin that helps you catch any drips or mess.Advertisement
+You can also apply the mask over a basin that helps you catch any drips or mess.Prepare an area where you will apply the mask.Advertisement

 Method 2: With Moor Mud and Olive OIl